stereolabs/zed-sdk/svo recording/export/README.md

 # Stereolabs ZED - SVO Recording utilities

 This sample demonstrates how to read a SVO file and convert it into an AVI file (LEFT + RIGHT) or (LEFT + DEPTH_VIEW).

-It can also caonvert a SVO in the following png image sequences: LEFT+RIGHT, LEFT+DEPTH_VIEW, and LEFT+DEPTH_16Bit.
+It can also convert a SVO in the following png image sequences: LEFT+RIGHT, LEFT+DEPTH_VIEW, and LEFT+DEPTH_16Bit.

 ## Getting started